BotDogs4645/BotdogsWiki/Starting-out.md

 ___
 #### Parts of a command robot
 * **Constants**
     The constants file is full of values and objects that do not change.
 Values like wheel sizes or max velocities of parts should be stored here.
-All of the values should start with the “Constant” modifier or ```public final static``` which allows us to access it anywhere and make sure it doesn't change.
+All of the values should start with the “Constant” modifier (```public final static```) which allows us to access it anywhere and make sure it doesn't change.
 * **Main**
     This is where the Robot starts.
 We usually don't touch it at all.
 * **Robot**